vurtnec/mcp-client/README.md

 All tool calls will be logged in the `.cursorrules` file.

+**IMPORTANT:** YOU MUST COPY CURSORRULES TO YOUR OWN REPO AND EDIT IT TO YOUR OWN NEEDS.

 ## Contributing
 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)